Loops in general

 On each slide’s end the actual display time of the slides and the media files shown on the slide are reported to the server’s database.

-Embedding Loop in a Content Element
+Embedding loop in a Content widget

 Embedding Loops in Contents is possible too.
-By enabling synchronization in the content, loops will inherit the synchronization setting.
+By enabling synchronization in the content loops will inherit the synchronization setting.
 When the embedded loop changes only the Content widget will refresh.